ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 ### Existing Archive/Time Machine Features in ASAP Digest

-Based on the app’s current implementation and the ideas we’ve explored, there are a few features that partially fulfill the role of an archive or time machine:
+Based on the app's current implementation and the ideas we've explored, there are a few features that partially fulfill the role of an archive or time machine:

 1. **Digest Rewind (Idea from "Unique Features")**: